synfinatic/aws-sso-cli/docs/commands.md

 ### completions

-Configures your appropriate shell configuration file to add auto-complete and [shell helper](#shell-helper) functionality for commands, flags and options.
+Configures your appropriate shell configuration file to add auto-complete and [Shell Helpers](#shell-helpers) functionality for commands, flags and options.
 Must restart your shell for this to take effect.

 For more information about this feature, please read [the quickstart]( quickstart.md#enabling-auto-completion-in-your-shell).